 Georgia Tech AE Doctoral Research: Contributing to the Discipline

-All of AE's research is organized loosely around six research areas.
+All of AE's research is organized loosely around eight research areas.
 Ph.D. students focus their work within one of these areas, but are encouraged to collaborate with other disciplines (and schools) to produce their doctoral dissertation.
 The core of the doctoral degree is a body of unique and meaningful research, representing an original and effective approach to an identified problem(s).

 - Students will pursue a program of research that supports the general focus of their supervising faculty;